Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 ===============================

 This chapter is not a Subversion Tutorial.
-It focuses on the integration of Subversion with |SYSPRODUCTNAME| and how to use it in an optimal way in this context.
+It focuses on the integration of Subversion with Tuleap and how to use it in an optimal way in this context.
 If you are not familiar with Subversion we warmly advise you to first read some of the documents listed in the references section (see `Subversion References`_).